 An enthusiast of classical and jazz styles, Brian has studied jazz improvisation with Sharel Cassidy, Les Thimmig, and Eddie Daniels.
 Brian studied the process of transcribing and analyzing jazz solos, writing a thesis while at Florida State University entitled “An Analysis of Improvised Jazz Solos of Eddie Daniels Through Transcription and Analysis.”
 Brian spent two years as a member of the Agitato jazz trio with the unique instrumentation of clarinet, cello, and guitar.
 Brian’s favorite jazz artists include Maria Schneider, Eddie Daniels, Charlie Parker, Oscar Peterson, Michael Brecker, and Béla Fleck.

 Brian has taught privately for much of his career, from beginning students to masterclasses at the university level.
-He has taught students from age ten to forty, and enjoys the challenge, and reward, of finding the right way to explain concepts to each individual student.
+He has taught students from age ten to eighty-five, and enjoys the challenge, and reward, of finding the right way to explain concepts to each individual student.

-Brian has been studying clarinet, flute, and saxophone repair with master technician Bruce Marking since 2020.
+Brian has also been studying clarinet, flute, and saxophone repair with master technician Bruce Marking since 2020.
 He is able and available to do most basic repairs and some advanced repair.
 Please contact him for and estimate/consulation.